-As the culmination of the two-month journey at NY20+ International Art Residency Program, I am thrilled to introduce (re)Made in China.
+As the culmination of the two-month journey in Chengdu at the NY20+ International Art Residency Program, I’m excited to share the project (re)Made in China.
+A project grown from the research into sustainable art production in the context of cultural exchange.

 (re)Made in China - Studio Visit with Nuño de la Serna (re)Made in China - Studio Visit with Nuño de la Serna